brianglass/anastasis/files/tuesday_matins4.md

 After the 2nd Reading, others.

-Lament your sloth, my soul, will to turn back moreover before the end, withdraw from lifeÂ’s hubbubs, stick fast to the good God; and he will save, for he loves mankind.
+Lament your sloth, my soul, will to turn back moreover before the end, withdraw from life’s hubbubs, stick fast to the good God; and he will save, for he loves mankind.

 ****